deinstapel/cpupower/README.md

 ## Installation

-Installing this extension can either be done via distribution packages provided by use (recommended) or via the Gnome extensions website (often outdated).
+Installing this extension can either be done via distribution packages provided by us (recommended) or via the Gnome extensions website (often outdated).
 Have a look at the options below to find the correct installation method for your system.

 > Info: The `$` at the beginning of a line means that this line should be run as the user who is using the extension (most likely you).
 If you don't know what that means, just open up a terminal and use it as is.
 Commands are run as your user by default.
 > So for the line `$ echo Hello world` you would type `echo Hello world` into your terminal and hit enter.